Share on FacebookShare on TwitterShare on LinkedinShare via emailShare via Facebook Messenger

 Robin Hood stole from the rich to give to the poor.

-In the above examples, the word people has been elided and the adjectives French, rich, and poor are functioning as nouns.
-This kind of shift happens with other kinds of adjective-noun pairs too, however, especially when they are commonly used together:
+The word people has been omitted in the above examples, and the adjectives French, rich, and poor function as nouns.
+This kind of shift also happens with other types of adjective-noun pairs, especially when they are commonly used together:

 Our English class took our final this morning.